Fear strikes out on Wall Street

 "The lower the VIX, the more overbought the market gets, leaving it vulnerable to some kind of setback," said Donald Selkin, chief market strategist at National Securities in New York.

 But the lack of volatility is also showing up in the foreign-exchange and commodities markets, according to Bespoke Investment Group analysts.
-They noted lower implied volatility in options in the foreign-exchange market as well as recent stability in the PowerShares Deutsche Bank Agriculture Index exchange-traded fund.
+They noted lower implied volatility in options in the foreign-exchange market as well as recent stability in the PowerShares Deutsche Bank Agriculture Index exchange-traded fund (DBA.P).

 "If the VIX index is pricing in too little volatility, then why is it wrong to do so?"
 Bespoke analysts wrote.